The Time I Tried, and Failed, to Get Rid of Ants by Myself

 - All visible entry points were blocked and sealed.

-- Pouches of ‘satisfaction guaranteed,’ proven effective, safe and natural ant repellent were placed in the areas ants had been seen.
+- Pouches of Stay Away® Ants & Cockroaches were placed in the areas ants had been seen.

 Why am I still seeing ants?

 The ants did disappear, for a few days.
 Then they popped up in a different area of the house.
-I didn’t see it myself, I was out running errands.
-My husband informed me an unidentified number of ants had been spotted on and in our entertainment center, TV, and our toddler’s set of wooden blocks.
-He claimed to have soaked them with a can of Lysol, along with just squishing countless little buggers until the wave of invading ants had been defeated.
+My partner informed me an unidentified number of ants had been spotted on and in our entertainment center, TV, and the toddler’s set of wooden blocks.
+He claimed to have soaked them with a can of Lysol.
+He also admitted squishing countless little buggers until the wave of invading ants had been defeated.

 Using strong mental willpower, I convinced myself it was a freak occurrence.
-With a drill sergeant like mentality, I made the kids rinse their dishes, sweep the floor, take out the trash, and keep the house as spotless as possible.
+With a drill sergeant-like mentality, I made the kids rinse their dishes, sweep the floor, take out the trash, and keep the house as spotless as possible.
 That lasted for about 10 minutes.
-I spent another week trying to stick my head in the sand before admitting I couldn’t handle this ant infestation.
+I waited another week before admitting I couldn’t handle this ant infestation.

 Calling the exterminator.

 They say the first step to overcoming your problem is admitting that you have one.
 I could only do this in stages.
 First, I googled pest control professionals in my area.
 Like 33% of adults deciding on a professional service, I read online reviews before making the call.
 There were about a hundred questions I wanted to ask before choosing a PMP (pest management professional).